Los Angeles Federal Crimes Attorney

 Some instances in which the federal government has jurisdiction over a criminal act include:

-- Criminal acts in which a defendant physically crosses state lines, when the conduct crosses state lines such as in illegal Internet crimes;
+- Criminal acts during which a defendant physically crosses state lines or when the conduct crosses state lines such as illegal Internet crimes;

 - Any criminal act occurring on federal land or involving federal officers;